 - pay outside counsel or obtain pro bono assistance from outside counsel.

 - obtain assistance from volunteer colleagues.
 The OSLA New York Office may be able to assist in identifying volunteer counsel.

-OSLA currently has the capability to serve clients in English and French.
-To a limited extent OSLA colleagues are also able to communicate in the following official UN languages: Arabic, Russian and Spanish.
+OSLA currently has the capability to service clients in English, French, Arabic and Spanish.
 Individual OSLA staff members have additional language skills.

 How seriously should I take deadlines when filing an appeal?

 Very seriously.
 Mandatory time limits apply at every stage of the appeals process.
 The full responsibility for ensuring that time limits are met lies with the staff member who is appealing an administrative decision or who is charged with misconduct.
 To that end, it is important that requests for OSLA assistance are presented in sufficient time to allow OSLA to properly assess if and how it may assist in cases.
 Please refer to individual time limits for the type of submission you might pursue.

 Missed time limits could mean that a matter will be determined to be time-barred, in which case it most likely will not be considered on the merits by the relevant Tribunal or other body, no matter how compelling the substantive case may be.
 In the case of the UN Dispute Tribunal, for instance, article 8, paragraph 3 of its Statute provides that it may suspend or waive the deadlines to file an application "only in exceptional cases".
 We therefore strongly suggest, in cases where time limits are imminent and where OSLA may not be able to immediately assist, that staff members make submissions, containing the basic elements of their case, on their own within the relevant time limits.

 No, OSLA provides assistance only in issues related to UN employment.
 For assistance in finding an attorney, you may wish to contact the local bar association (e.g. New York Bar Legal Referral Service).